andria-dev/brownie/content/blog/the-current-state-of-the-future-of-web-development-web-components/index.md

 })
 ```

-This method of dealing with application development is very ineffecient and can cost quite a few work hours more to maintain.
+This method of dealing with application development is very inefficient and can cost quite a few work hours more to maintain.
 "Why?" you might ask, because jQuery doesn't come with built-in reactivity.
 It's a library of functions, many of which map to simple DOM methods.

 #### How does this compare to more modern frameworks and libraries:

 ##### React

+For this example, we're going to stick with this super simple idea of simply showing and hiding the modal and avoid focusing on more complex features that a real modal would need.